pkallberg/help.nitrous.io/_posts/2013-09-17-upgrade-box.md

 In order to obtain the latest box version, you will need to [create a new box](/box-new).

 If you need to terminate an existing box to utilize the N2O for a new box, you may first want to download your project data.
-View the [Upload an Existing Application](/faq-adding-project/)guide for information on how to transfer projects to and from your Nitrous box via SFTP or Git.
+View the [Upload an Existing Application](/faq-adding-project/) guide for information on how to transfer projects to and from your Nitrous box via SFTP or Git.

 You can terminate an existing box by navigating to the [boxes page](https://www.nitrous.io/app#/boxes), and from there you will need to select `Shut Down` followed by `Terminate` on the box you intend to delete.